Sajid030/anime_dataset_generator/README.md

       3. It checks the response status code and retries the API call up to 5 times if it fails.
       4. If the response is successful (status code 200), the script parses the JSON response and extracts the user details such as username and user URL.
       5. The user details are stored as dictionaries in a list.
-      6. After processing all the user IDs in the specified range, the user details are written to the output CSV file.
+      6. After processing all the user IDs in the specified range, the user details are written to the output CSV file which is stored in the userlist folder.
       7. Finally, the script prints the total number of user data fetched.

       Run the script to generate the User list: